 Often a BMW owner may notice these symptoms after a car wash.

-- Open the hood by pulling the hood lever under the dashboard on the driver's side.
-Pull or press the hood release at the front of the hood and lift up the hood.
+- Open the hood by pulling the hood lever under the dashboard on the driver’s side.
+Pull or press the hood release at the front of the hood and lift the hood.

 - Locate the hood switch towards the back of the engine.
-The hood switch is on top of the plastic that's over the firewall.
+The hood switch is on top of the plastic over the firewall.

 - Press the connector and unplug the wire harness from the sensor.